 - On-going medical or mental health conditions or concerns

 - Temporary Impairment with ongoing medical concerns such as concussions and broken bones (please review resources and support offered through the Office of Disability Resources)

 - Participation in University Sponsored Events (please work with your faculty and/or advisor directly)

-Documentation must be provided on official letterhead and dated by a licensed medical or mental health provider.
+Medical excused absences must be provided on official letterhead and dated by a licensed medical or mental health provider.
 The documentation must state the dates of treatment or hospitalization and the student's anticipated return date.
-These dates must be identified by the medical or mental health provider.
-Medical records should not be provided.

 Example: Student cannot return to school from 2/01/2022 - 2/09/2022.